MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation: Proposed MV-RNN Model

-In this section, we construct a Visual and Textual Recurrent Neural Network model (VT-RNN).
-We first formulate the problem and build the item representation with visual and textual features, then introduce the VT-RNN model in detail.
-Finally, we show the training procedure with the Bayesian Personalized Ranking (BPR) framework and the Back Propagation Through Time (BPTT) algorithm.
+In this section, we propose a Multi-View Recurrent Neural Network (MV-RNN) model.
+We first formulate the problem.
+Next, we explore 3 strategies to combine multi-view features at the input to represent the item.
+Then we investigate 2 structures to model multi-view features at the hidden state to build user representation.
+Finally, all the variants of MV-RNN can be trained with the Bayesian Personalized Ranking (BPR) framework and the Back Propagation Through Time (BPTT) algorithm.